claviska/SimpleImage/readme.md

 	// Get the current orientation (returns 'portrait', 'landscape', or 'square')
 	$orientation = $img->get_orientation();

-	// Modify the image and output it directly to the browser (i.e. without saving)
+	// Flip the image and output it directly to the browser (i.e. without saving to file)
 	$img->load('butterfly.jpg')->flip('x')->output();

 Differences from Version 1